tiny-dancer/notes/delivering-value.md

 -   **Culture and Habits**

     -   **Developers Shepherd Changes:** a developer owns the change they are working on and becomes its "release advocate".
-They incorporate others as part of the development cycle but it never "becomes someone else's problem" to ensure users experience the feature.
-This valuable habit surfacesA release to production after "dev complete" should be within days or hours.
+They incorporate others as part of the development cycle but it never "becomes someone else's problem" to ensure the change is safely released to production.
+This valuable habit surfaces when a release to production can occur within days or hours after "dev complete".

     -   **Team Enablement (Organizational/Human):** a team is empowered to own their application and control their destiny.
 In cases where shared services and platforms exist, they must enable above paradigms such as everything as code